-Chemicals will be used to remove radioactive substances attached to the inner surfaces of equipment and piping - a process is underway to minimize the exposure of workers and facilitate dismantling.
+Using chemicals, we conducted work to remove radioactive substances on the inner surface of equipment and piping, a process to protect workers from radiation exposure and facilitate dismantling.

-$\odot$ Dismantling of equipment, etc. in the turbine buildings
+O Dismantling of equipment, etc. in the turbine buildings

 Dismantling of contamination-free equipment, etc. is underway at the turbine buildings (items that may serve as obstacles to the dismantling process such as piping, frames and other small equipment) in addition to large equipment such as turbines and moisture separator heaters.